GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis.md

 }
 ```

-Alternatively, the Vega View instance has a helper function, where the second argument is what `changeset.remove` accepts.
+Alternatively, the Vega.js View instance has a helper function, where the second argument is what `changeset.remove` accepts.

 ```javascript
 function remove(vis, data, change) {